vault-thirteen/MakeVideoSnapshot/README.md

 * Build the project using Visual Studio directly or via CLion.
   Why ?
 There are many reasons.
+The first one is because MinGW is not able to
-  The first one is because MinGW is not able to read object files (`.obj`) properly.
+  properly read object files (`.obj`) built for Microsoft Windows systems.

 ### Building in Visual Studio